India Royale

 India Cox-Banks (born March 9, 1995), better known by her stage name India Royale, is an American fashion blogger and entrepreneur.
 Based in Chicago, Illinois, she has been married to Chicago-based rapper Lil Durk since 2024.

 Early life

 India Royale was born on March 9, 1995, in Chicago, Illinois, where she grew up with two older sisters and one older brother.
 She attended Robert Lindblom Math & Science Academy for high school.

 Career

 India Royale rose to fame in 2017 due to her association and relationship with rapper Lil Durk.
 She gained more recognition on YouTube by uploading makeup videos and hair tutorials, but over the years, her content evolved to include more vlogs, challenges, and promotional content.
-Royale has launched her own cosmetics line, India Royale Beauty, where she serves as the chief innovation officer, overseeing the brand's product development.
-Since then, India has been consistently promoted by Lil Durk and has received a coveted co-sign from Canadian rapper Drake.
+Royale launched her own cosmetics line, India Royale Beauty, in 2024.
+She also received a co-sign from Canadian rapper Drake in 2021.

 Personal life

 India Royale has two children: a daughter named Skylar from a previous relationship, and a daughter named Willow with her husband, Lil Durk, to whom she has been married since 2024.